ViewBox

 , DateObject

-and InterpretationBox (together with EditorView) uses this structure to display a human-readable form of the content inside
+and InterpretationBox (together with EditorView) and many more use this structure to display a human-readable form of the content behind

 There is a helper function to prevent an editor from rendering, if you want to write using this low-level representation